 Foundant GLM Users Group

-This is an informal gathering of organizations that utilize Foundant Grant Lifecycle Manager (GLM) as their grantmaking database.
-We meet once a quarter to discuss different features, challenges, and techniques that can help us all in our work.
+This is an informal gathering of organizations that utilize Foundant Grant Lifecycle Manager (GLM) as their grantmaking database; the group meets once a quarter to discuss different features, challenges, and techniques that can help facilitate the work.
 Meetings will rotate locations between the participating agencies.
 Various levels of experience with Foundant GLM are represented.

 Contact: Katy Keller (firstname.lastname@example.org)